2303A51648/AI-Career-Guidance-2025/README.md

 ├── script.js          # JavaScript logic for recommendations

 🚀 How to Run
-Download or Clone this Repo
+Download or Clone this Repo:

-bash
-Copy
-Edit
 git clone https://github.com/2303A51648/AI-career-guidance-app.git
 Open the App Open index.html in your web browser.